taoky/shadowmire/README.md

 - Bandersnatch does not support removing packages that have been removed from upstream, making it easier to be the target of supply chain attack.
 - The upstream must implement [XML-RPC APIs](https://warehouse.pypa.io/api-reference/xml-rpc.html#mirroring-support), which is not acceptable for most mirror sites.

-Shadowmire is a light solution to these issues.
+Shadowmire is a lightweight solution to these issues.

 ### Syncing Protocol